rdagumampan/yuniql/docs/how-to-baseline-your-database.md

 #### `yuniql baseline`

 `yuniql baseline` is an experimental feature where we automate the script-generation of primary database objects and place results in `v0.00` of your migration project.
 A command flow would look like this:

-`yuniqlx` is expanded build with support for `baseline` automation.
-Because it's not everyday that we do baseline plus its heavy references to Sql Server SMO, I don't want to make this part of every release.

-Download `yuniqlx` here.
+1. Download `yuniqlx` here.
 {INSERT_YUNIQLX_DOWNLOAD_LINK}

+2. Baseline your db

 ```
 yuniqlx init